Veronika Bennholdt-Thomsen: Life

 Veronika Bennholdt-Thomsen was awarded her doctorate in 1973 with the ethnological thesis On the Definition of the Indio: The Social, Economic and Cultural Position of the Indios in Mexico at the Faculty of Philosophy of the University of Cologne.
-Doctorate (PhD).
-At the University of Bielefeld habilitated in 1982 with the sociological paper Peasants in Mexico, between subsistence and commodity production.
+She habilitated at Bielefeld University in 1982 with the sociological paper Peasants in Mexico, between subsistence and commodity production.

 From the beginning she was involved in the women's movement and became a co-creator of German women's studies.
 She published numerous books and articles, which were also translated into several languages, on the following topics: social movements of peasants and womans, feminist social theory, alternative economic theory, matriarchy research.

 Bennholdt-Thomsen has worked as a lecturer and visiting professor at various universities, for example in Innsbruck, at the University of Natural Resources and Life Sciences in Vienna, for "rural women's studies" at the Humboldt University of Berlin and in the field of women's studies at the University of Klagenfurt.
-At the University of Bielefeld, she established the subject "Women and the Third World" as a temporary professor over a period of five years (1983-88).
+At Bielefeld University, she established the subject "Women and the Third World" as a temporary professor over a period of five years (1983-88).
 In 1997 she was appointed honorary professor at the University of Natural Resources and Life Sciences, Vienna.
 In 2005 and 2006 she advised the Centre for Research and Advanced Studies in Social Anthropology (Ciesas) in Oaxaca, Mexico, on the development of a master's degree course, particularly in women's studies.
 She is director of the private Institute for Theory and Practice of Subsistence e.
 V. (ITPS) in Bielefeld.